 In truth, cobotic assistants are meant to give staff the opportunity to interact more with building occupants and add greater value to the overall cleaning process.
 An automated solution can only follow the route it is programmed; it’s up to the human manager to creatively address needs beyond the clear scope.

-This was just what employees of South Carolina-based BES Cleaning did when the company deployed Whiz, the autonomous vacuum sweeper from Softbank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics.
+This was just what employees of South Carolina-based BES Cleaning did when the company deployed Whiz, the commercial robot vacuum from Softbank Robotics, developed in partnership with Brain OS and ICE Robotics.
 The cleaners realized with the time saved by deploying Whiz, teams could go the extra mile for customers while remaining within budget.
 One customer reported being delighted in finding their doorknobs were shining, as the cleaner was able to polish the brass while Whiz cleaned the carpet.

 Keep Supporting your Staff